HallofFamer/Lox2/README.md

 Below are the features planned for future versions of Lox2, the list is subject to change but it gives a basic idea of the future directions of this project.

 For a list of implemented features, please see [CHANGELOG.md](https://github.com/HallofFamer/Lox2/blob/master/notes/CHANGELOG.md).

-### Lox2 v2.1.0(next version)
-- Extend parser with infinite lookahead and backtrack, allowing parsing context sensitive grammar for Lox2.
-- Dedicated syntax for declaring function types and metaclass types, enabling anonymous functions/lambda to be typed.
-- Allow declaration of object fields outside of class initializer, which also enables optional static typing and default values.
-- Redesign of Iterator/Enumerator API for ease of use and implementation of iterable types.

 ### Lox2 v2.2.0
 - Enhanced type system with basic support for generics/parametric polymorphism.